moritzlindner/ggped/README.md

----
-title: "ggped"
-output: html_document
----

 # ggped

-Draws pedigrees using ggplot and kinship2
+A package to draw pedigree charts using ggplot2 and kinship2.

 ## Installation